hazelcast/hazelcast-nodejs-client/README.md

 });
 ```

-Hazelcast MultiMap uses `EntryListener` to listen to events which occur when entries are added to, or removed from the MultiMap.
+Hazelcast MultiMap uses `EntryListener` to listen to the events that occur when the entries are added to or removed from the MultiMap.
 See the [Entry Listener section](#7522-entry-listener) for information on how to create an entry listener object and register it.

 ### 7.4.3.
 Using Replicated Map